nehaka02/564-Final-Project/README.md

 - **Team Responsibilities**
   - **Neha**
-    - Implements controller logic to queue tasks
+    - Implements controller logic to queue tasks and upload endpoint
     - Explores steganography techniques
   - **Saadhvi**
     - Implements dummy GET and POST behavior in the client